Polish health minister upbeat on Moderna vaccine talks - NewsBreak

 Polish health minister upbeat on Moderna vaccine talks

-WARSAW (Reuters) - Poland can reach a compromise with Moderna on increasing the flexibility of COVID-19 vaccine contracts, the health minister said on Friday, striking an upbeat tone after after initial talks with the U.S. pharmaceutical company.
+WARSAW, April 22 (Reuters) - Poland can reach a compromise with Moderna (MRNA.O) on increasing the flexibility of COVID-19 vaccine contracts, the health minister said on Friday, striking an upbeat tone after after initial talks with the U.S. pharmaceutical company.

 The country has seen lower vaccine uptake than many other European countries and is seeing its public finances stretched by the effects of the war in neighbouring Ukraine, which has resulted in 2.9 million refugees entering Poland.